2020 Workshops – Spring (CANCELED) and Fall (Scheduled)

 Accommodation: We will be based at the Marriott Spartanburg.
 We encourage participants to stay at the Marriott both for convenience but also to support the workshop planning and budgeting.

-In the meantime, please send your questions to the contacts for each workshop.
+In the meantime, please send your questions to the workshop contact above.

 Biennial National Historic Trails Workshop